 As for Perron communicability in {\em Autobahn}, one has $P_{\mathcal G}=2.2448\cdot 10^{3}$.
 Although the graph ${\mathcal G}$ is irreducible, some entries of the Perron vector $x$ are close to machine precision.
-In particular, the edges to remove in order to simplify the network, that are associated with the two smallest entries of the Perron edge importance vector, are the final highway segments Wildsdruff - Wildeck and W\"ustenbrand - Wommen, connecting the four vertices associated with such quasi-zero components of $x$ (see Figure \ref{FIG1}(c)).
-This results in the (disconnected) network ${\mathcal G}_5$, for which we have
+In particular, the edges to remove in order to simplify the network, that are associated with the two smallest entries of the Perron edge importance vector, are the highway segments Wildsdruff - Wildeck and W\"ustenbrand - Wommen, which connect four vertices associated with such quasi-zero components of $x$ (see Figure \ref{FIG1}(c)).
+This results in the (disconnected) network ${\mathcal G}_4$, for which we have

-So the simplification is slightly less satisfactory than that obtained in ${\mathcal G}_1$ or in ${\widetilde{\mathcal G}}_1$.
-Elimination of the edges associated with the two highway segments Duisburg - D\"usseldorf and Essen - Duisburg (both in bold face in the first column of Table \ref{T_6}) returns the network ${\mathcal G}_6$, for which we
+Hence, this simplification is slightly less satisfactory than the ones described by ${\mathcal G}_1$ and ${\widetilde{\mathcal G}}_1$.
+Elimination of the edges associated with the two highway segments Duisburg - D\"usseldorf and Essen - Duisburg (both in bold face in the second column of Table \ref{T_5}) gives the network ${\mathcal G}_5$, for which we have

-Again the decrease is less than that in ${\mathcal G}_2$.
-Conversely, increasing by one the weights associated with the same edges results in the network ${\mathcal G}_7$, for which one has
+Again the decrease is less than for ${\mathcal G}_2$.
+Conversely, increasing by one the weights associated with the same edges results in the network ${\mathcal G}_6$, for which one has

-The increase in this case is greater than that in ${\mathcal G}_3$.
-Finally, setting to one the (vanishing) entries of $A$ associated with the two virtual highway segments Essen - D\"usseldorf and Gelsenkirchen - Duisburg (both in bold face in the second column of Table \ref{T_6}) results in the network ${\mathcal G}_8$ with